boutiques/boutiques/schema/README.md

     "list" : true,
     // A regular expression style wildcard (*) is used to capture multiple files "path-template" : "output/*_exampleOutputTag.resultType",
-    "optional" : true, // I.e. this output may not necessarily be created }],
+    "optional" : true // I.e. this output may not necessarily be created }],
   // Parameter groups represent semantically related sets of input parameters.
 They can be used
   // to specify inter-parameter disabling/requirement, and to help automatic UI generation on platforms.